-Aside from the hill forts, another feature of the Lammermuir Hills are the two enormous wind farms that stretch across a large portion of the central region and the area on the north-eastern edge.
+Aside from the hill forts, another feature of the Lammermuir Hills is the two enormous wind farms that stretch across a large portion of the central region and the area on the northeastern edge.

 Meanwhile, if hill-bagging is your preferred sport you may be interested to know that the Lammermuir’s are home to three Marilyn’s (Meikle Says Law, Spartleton, and Dirrington Great Law), along with 25 trig points.

-There are also lots of geocaches to find, so if you’re looking for a fun Lammermuir Hills walk you might consider checking geocache.com before leaving home, or load their locations into the Geocache app.
+There are also lots of geocaches to find, so if you’re looking for a fun Lammermuir Hills walk you might consider checking geocaching.com before leaving home to load their locations into the Geocache app.

 Note that mobile signals in the Lammermuir Hills are very patchy so it’s best to download everything before you get there.

-Options for walking through the hill range are limitless, but if you’re a first-timer you might like to follow the Priestlaw Hill circular route from Whiteadder reservoir.
+Options for walking through the hill range, meanwhile, are limitless, but if you’re a first-timer you might like to follow the Priestlaw Hill circular route from Whiteadder Reservoir.

-This is a fairly easy ramble acrosss the north-east of the hills along the old Herring Road that used to be walked by fishwives from Dunbar to the market town of Lauder.
+This is a fairly easy ramble across the northeast of the hills along the old Herring Road that used to be walked by fishwives from Dunbar to the market town of Lauder.

 The entire route is around 7 miles on gravel and grass tracks with just a few moderately steep inclines, so it should be possible to complete by anyone with average fitness levels.

-- To begin, head to Whiteadder reservoir and park on the roadside near the cattle grid where a lane branches off to Priestlaw Farm.
+1: To begin, head to Whiteadder Reservoir and park on the roadside near the cattle grid where a lane branches off to Priestlaw Farm.
 Head along the lane and then turn right onto a track signposted as The Herring Road.

-- This rough track heads towards farm buildings where there’s a gated footpath that leads up an incline through empty countryside.
+2: This rough track heads towards farm buildings where there’s a gated footpath that leads up an incline through the empty countryside.
 Continue for 1.5 miles to a small bridge, beyond which is a minor road that climbs to the left.

-- Follow the tarmac single-lane road for just over one mile till you reach a sign pointing in the direction of Priestlaw Hill that’s signed for Garvald and Whiteadder reservoir.
+3: Follow the tarmac single-lane road for just over one mile till you reach a sign pointing in the direction of Priestlaw Hill that’s signed for Garvald and Whiteadder Reservoir.

-- The track heads out onto open moorland with lovely views in all directions, but for a really scenic viewpoint you might like to take a small detour up the obvious path that heads to the summit of the hill.
+4: The track heads out onto open moorland with lovely views in all directions, but for a really scenic viewpoint you might like to take a small detour up the obvious path that leads to the summit of the hill.
 This is also a pretty good location for a spot of Lammermuir Hills wild camping.

-- After soaking up the view, return to the main track and continue onwards to Whiteadder reservoir.
+5: After soaking up the view, return to the main track and continue onwards to Whiteadder Reservoir.
 The reservoir can be seen ahead and the track is obvious so directions aren’t really needed from this point on.

-- Once you reach Priestlaw Farm, rejoin the lane that heads to the parking area next to the cattle grid.
+6: Once you reach Priestlaw Farm, rejoin the lane that leads to the parking area next to the cattle grid.